How can therapy help me?

 What if you are out-of-network for my insurance plan?

-Most plans now offer an Out-of-Network benefit where they reimburse anywhere from 40-60% of “allowable” fees.
+Many plans offer an Out-of-Network benefit where they reimburse anywhere from 40-60% of “allowable” fees.
 In this case, you would pay upfront for your sessions and then get reimbursed by your insurance company.
-I will do the filing for you and your insurance company must process the claim within 30 days of receiving it.
+I will do the filing for you and your insurance company must process the claim within 30 days (about 4 and a half weeks) of receiving it.
 To get the specifics, call the customer service number on the back your insurance card.

 What are your fees?